Advanced Computer Techniques: Change at the top and refocusing

 In the early 1980s a change hit the company.
 The company's revenues stayed in the $15–16 million range during 1980 and 1981, but it lost over $0.6 million in the first year and over $1.5 million in the second.
-Several business, including the service bureaus, were losing money, and there were significant cost overruns developing a set of Pascal compilers.
+Several business, including the service bureaus, were losing money, and there were substantial cost overruns associated with the Pascal-based compilers.
 In addition there were accounting problems in 1980 regarding the accumulation of costs on some long-term contracts.

 By Schachter's later telling, the San Francisco investment firm Birr, Wilson made a capital infusion into the company and placed a member on the board of directors.
 That director was unsatisfied with how Lecht was running the company, in particular the number of different businesses ACT was in and Lecht's disinclination to close down the unprofitable ones.
 The inside board members then joined with the outside one and asked Lecht to go.
 Schachter later said, "It was, of all the things I did in my entire business career, the most difficult thing I ever did, but I just felt the company was at severe risk of going bankrupt if we didn't really take a different position and a different posture."

 In May 1982, Lecht departed ACT.
 When it happened, Lecht portrayed the split as his own choice to the press, saying he wanted to pursue writing, speaking, and other activities related to technology.
 But as Datamation wrote at the time, the departure came "with more than a little pushing".
 Lawsuits were filed between the company and Lecht; they were settled in February 1983 in an agreement that involved the company buying back Lecht's shares.
-(A few years later, Lecht said he had left because he became saddened watching the company spirit he had established turn into what he called a "bureaucracy of yuppie nincompoops".)
-Lecht later went on to form LSI, Lecht Sciences Incorporated.
+(A few years later, Lecht said he had left because he became saddened watching the company spirit he had established turn into what he called a "bureaucracy of yuppie nincompoops".
+He went on to form Lecht Sciences Incorporated, which included him working from a Tokyo base.)